realtek-lunix/RTL8852BU_RTL8832BU_WiFi_linux/README.md

 ``` +	{USB_DEVICE_AND_INTERFACE_INFO(0x0b05, 0x1a62, 0xff, 0xff, 0xff), .driver_info = RTL8852B}, ```

-## For Ubuntu: You can install them with the following command
+## For Debian/Ubuntu: You can install them with the following command
 Supports kernel version 5.15+
 ```
 sudo apt-get update